ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation/index.md

 In order for our site to respond to events, we need to write some code that so that our site becomes "smart" enough to know to lookout for a specific event on a specific element.
 These are called **event listeners**.
 Their job is to sit around and wait for an event to take place in the browser, and when it does, it will call a function for us.

 This CodePen has an example of the syntax.
 Click "Edit on CodePen" to open it in the browser.
 Make sure to open the console in CodePen, then click the button.
-Click it again.
+Click the button a second time.
+What do you see in the console?

 <p class="codepen" data-height="300" data-theme-id="36709" data-default-tab="js,result" data-user="turing-kwk" data-slug-hash="VNGRRv" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Check It Out: Event Listeners">
   <span>See the Pen <a href="https://codepen.io/turing-kwk/pen/VNGRRv/">